slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Live not in dreams but in contemplation of a reality that is perhaps the future.' -- Rainer Rilke*

 <!--
+> *'We should all start to live before we get too old.
+Fear is stupid.
+So are regrets.' -- Marilyn Monroe*

 Men are living their whole lives in pursuit of some arbitrary goal that somehow gives them permission to live their lives, love themselves, and enjoy their time on this planet.
 And frankly, it’s complete bullshit!
 Life happens in the now.
 Money is nothing more than a magnifying glass.
 Money simply makes you more of what you already are.
 They start by focusing on their goals instead of themselves.
 They are more than willing to hustle and grind on their business for hours on end, but spending an hour in the gym?
 Not a chance!